 - Show mercy.
 Are all three of your kids playing beautifully in the backyard?
 Take one for the team and empty the dishwasher instead of interrupting play time.

 - Offer a Reward?
-I’m torn on this one.
-On one hand, I think chores are a regular part of life.
-They’re a natural expectation and your child shouldn’t be fawned over for doing them— afterall no one’s throwing you a party when you vacuum.
+I can see both sides of this argument.
+Chores are a natural expectation and your child shouldn’t be fawned over for doing them.
 On the other hand, some chores stink and I’ve been known to pop a piece of candy in my mouth as a reward for doing a chore I didn’t want to do.
 I’d say, go with your gut, your child’s personality, and the situation here.
-My kids have regular chores they are expected to do and “above and beyond” chores that they get paid for doing.
+My kids have regular chores I expect them to do and “above and beyond” chores that they get paid for doing.

 The earlier you expect and teach your kids to do chores, the easier it will be once they’re older.
 A lot will also depend on the child and their personality.